Huta Ludwików: History

 By the mid-1920s the steelworks increased production to 1860 tonnes of castings, distributed both in Poland and in Romania, Lithuania and Latvia.
-In 1926 the company owned also three large shops in Warsaw, Krakow and Łódź offering a wide range of agricultural machines: horse mills, threshing machines, reapers, winnowers and chaff cutters.
+In 1926 the company owned also three large shops in Warsaw, Kraków and Łódź offering a wide range of agricultural machines: horse mills, threshing machines, reapers, winnowers and chaff cutters.
 In addition, the company also produced a wide variety of pipes, pots, kettles, stoves, ovens, horse cart parts and many more products.
 The same year the company received its first army order for drums of telephone wire.